top of page

 ⁵ Although the word Swaraj means "self-rule", Gandhi gave it the content of an integral revolution that encompasses all spheres of life: "At the individual level Swaraj is vitally connected with the capacity for dispassionate self-assessment, ceaseless self-purification and growing self-reliance.”
 (M. K. Gandhi, Young India, 28 June 1928, p.
 772).

-⁷ To the non-Indian public: along the first decades of the 20th Century, came the second generation of freedom fighters.
-Mohandas Karamchand Gandhi (Mahatma Gandhi), a lawyer, came from South Africa, where he fought against discrimination, and led national movements like Non-Cooperation, Civil Disobedience, and Quit India using non-violence (Satyagraha).
-In the first decades, he wrote letters for the British authorities to release Indian nationalists pro-independence who were arrested, like Annie Besant.
-But Bhagat Singh was an armed socialist revolutionary of the Indian anti-colonial struggle, remembered for armed actions against British rule (Hindustan Socialist Republican Association) and for his execution in 1931, martyr who inspired the youth against British tyranny.
-Also Subhas Chandra Bose founded the Indian National Army (INA) and gave the slogan "Give me blood, and I shall give you freedom!”.
-Sardar Vallabhbhai Patel, known as the “Iron Man of India,” played a crucial role in freedom struggle and later in uniting princely states.
+⁷ to the non-Indian public: along the first decades of the 20th Century, came the second generation of freedom fighters.
+Mohandas Karamchand Gandhi (Mahatma Gandhi), a lawyer, came from South Africa, where he fought against discrimination and led national movements such as Non-Cooperation, Civil Disobedience, and Quit India, using non-violence (Satyagraha).
+In the first decades, he wrote letters for the British authorities to release Indian nationalists who were arrested, like Annie Besant.
+But Bhagat Singh was an armed socialist revolutionary of the Indian anti-colonial struggle, remembered for armed actions against British rule (Hindustan Socialist Republican Association) and for his execution in 1931, a martyr who inspired the youth against British tyranny.
+Also, Subhas Chandra Bose founded the Indian National Army (INA) and gave the slogan "Give me blood, and I shall give you freedom!”
+Sardar Vallabhbhai Patel, known as the “Iron Man of India,” played a crucial role in the freedom struggle and later in uniting princely states.
 Chandra Shekhar Azad, also an armed revolutionary of the independence movement, associated with the Hindustan Socialist Republican Association, vowed never to be captured alive by the British and died in a gunfight with colonial police in 1931.
-Bal Gangadhar Tilak stated “Swaraj is my birthright, and I shall have it,” popularizing the demand for self-rule.
-Jawaharlal Nehru was a prominent Congress leader, true friend of Gandhi, who became India's first Prime Minister.
-Lala Lajpat Rai, known as “Punjab Kesari”, he was a pivotal leader in the extremist wing.
-Dr. Rajendra Prasad also was an active leader and first President of India.
-Sarojini Naidu, known as the "Nightingale of India," author of the Golden Threshold and of the famous poem invoking the people, “The market of Hyderabad”, she was active in the Non-Cooperation and Salt Satyagraha movements.
-Madam Bhikaji Cama, known as the "Mother of the Indian Revolution," she hoisted the first version of the Indian flag abroad.
-Kanaklata Barua was 17-year-old martyr who led a procession during the Quit India Movement.
-Bhimrao Ramji Ambedkar was an Indian Dhalit who was a jurist, economist, social reformer and politician who chaired the committee that drafted the Constitution of India based on the debates of the Constituent Assembly of India and the first draft of Sir Benegal Narsing Rau.
-He was the first Law and Justice minister of independent India, during the first cabinet of Jawaharlal Nehru.
-Chakravarti Rajagopalachari, the last Governor-General of India, serving until the abolition of that office upon India becoming a republic in 1950.
-He was the only Indian-born Governor-General or Viceroy of India named by the British King, and also an activist of India’s independence.
-Mahadev Desai: the personal secretary of Mahatma Gandhi, arrested in 1921, when running The Independent newspaper, after publishing a hand-written version, when the British confiscated the printing press.
-He died of a heart attack and was cremated in the Aga Khan Palace, in Pune.
-Kasturba Gandhi, wife of Mahatma Gandhi, has also a Samadhi (resting memorial) in the Aga Khan Palace.This is a non-exhaustive list of them.
+Bal Gangadhar Tilak stated, “Swaraj is my birthright, and I shall have it,” popularizing the demand for self-rule.
+Jawaharlal Nehru was a prominent Congress leader and a true friend of Gandhi who became India's first Prime Minister.
+Lala Lajpat Rai, known as “Punjab Kesari, " was a pivotal leader in the extremist wing.
+Dr. Rajendra Prasad was also an active leader and the first President of India.
+Sarojini Naidu, known as the "Nightingale of India," author of the Golden Threshold and of the famous poem invoking the people, “The Market of Hyderabad, " was active in the Non-Cooperation and Salt Satyagraha movements.
+Madam Bhicaji Cama, known as the "Mother of the Indian Revolution," hoisted the first version of the Indian flag abroad.
+Kanaklata Barua was a 17-year-old martyr who led a procession during the Quit India Movement.
+Bhimrao Ramji Ambedkar was an Indian Dalit jurist, economist, social reformer, and politician who chaired the committee that drafted the Constitution of India, based on the debates of the Constituent Assembly of India and the first draft by Sir Benegal Narsingh Rau.
+He was the first Law and Justice minister of independent India, serving in Jawaharlal Nehru's first cabinet.
+Chakravarti Rajagopalachari, the last Governor-General of India, served until the abolition of that office upon India becoming a republic in 1950.
+He was the only Indian-born Governor-General or Viceroy of India named by the British King, and also an activist for India’s independence.
+Mahadev Desai, the personal secretary of Mahatma Gandhi, was arrested in 1921 while running The Independent newspaper after publishing a handwritten version following the British confiscation of the printing press.
+He died of a heart attack and was cremated in the Aga Khan Palace in Pune.
+Kasturba Gandhi, wife of Mahatma Gandhi, also has a Samadhi (resting memorial) in the Aga Khan Palace.
+This is a non-exhaustive list of them.

 Rani Gaidinliu, still a teenager, led resistance against British rule among the Naga peoples and later became an anticolonial heroine.
-Assam also nurtured networks of students, tea workers, newspapers and civil movements connected to the wider struggle for Indian independence.
+Assam also nurtured networks of students, tea workers, newspapers, and civil movements connected to the wider struggle for Indian independence.

-¹¹ He was an Indian poet, philosopher and Nobel laureate who imagined freedom as a spiritual and civilizational awakening beyond nationalism alone.
+¹¹ He was an Indian poet, philosopher, and Nobel laureate who imagined freedom as a spiritual and civilizational awakening beyond nationalism alone.
 He travelled across Asia defending cultural dialogue among colonized peoples and warning against the violence of imperial domination.
-He believed Asian societies could renew themselves through learning, dignity and humanism rather than imitation of European empires.
-His songs, schools and writings became part of the moral imagination of India’s independence movement.
+He believed Asian societies could renew themselves through learning, dignity, and humanism rather than imitation of European empires.
+His songs, schools, and writings became part of the moral imagination of India’s independence movement.
 He became part of the moral imagination of India’s freedom movement.

 Comentários